-Task Date Legal Reference Process of consultation and meetings with local community and stakeholders, Provincial and National Treasury and other organs of state.
-Consultation will include ward committee meetings, town based public meetings and IDP Forum meetings.
+Task Date Legal Reference 16 - 26 Apr MFMA Section 23(1): When the annual budget has been tabled, the municipal council must consider any views of - (a) the local community; and (b) the National Treasury, the relevant provincial treasury and any provincial or national organs of state or municipalities which made submissions on the budget.
 May 2017 Workers Day 1 May Confirm National budget for provincial and National allocations to municipalities for incorporation into budget 2 - 11 May Review provincial & national legislation incl DoRA to establish potentially new reporting requirements incl annual, monthly & quarterly grant & performance reports for specific new allocations & programmes (10 working days after end of month deadlines) Council must give the mayor an opportunity to respond to the submissions and, if necessary, to revise the budget and table amendments for consideration by the council MFMA Section 23(2): After considering all budget submissions, the council must give the mayor an opportunity- (a) to respond to the submissions; and (b) if necessary, to revise the budget and table amendments for consideration by the council.
 Completion of Annual Budget amendments / refinements Before 11 May Submit draft 30 days budget to Budget Steering Committee Before 16 May Table final IDP and budget in Council (at least 30 days before the start of the budget year) Submit to Mayoral Committee Submit to Council 16 May 31 May MFMA Section 24(1): The Council must at least 30 days before the start of the budget year consider the approval of the annual budget.
 MPPM Regulation 3(3): An amendment to a municipality's integrated development plan is adopted by a decision taken by a municipal council in accordance with rules and orders of the council.
-June 2017 Youth Day School holiday 16 Jun 22 Jun - 16 Jul
+June 2017 Youth Day 16 Jun 22 Jun - 16 School holiday Jul - 16